Roaders/rx-queue-backpressure/README.md

 # rx-queue-backpressure
-An RX library to manage the number it items in a queue using backpressure
+An RX library to manage the number the items in a queue using backpressure

 ##Problem